gianibob82/FanDuel.SportsDepthChart/README.md

 Unit tests are in FanDuel.SportsDepthChart.UnitTests and cover all commands/queries

-Regarding scaling the app, I've added tables to cover other sports and other teams.
+Regarding scaling the app, I've added tables to cover other sports and other teams but atm aren't in use.